fromage-fraser/dd-gui/README.md

 To uninstall the GUI, you can simply type:

 `lua uninstallPackage("DD_GUI")`, use the built-in `ugui` alias, or use Mudlet's graphical package manager.
 The GUI copies any legacy downloaded content into the profile-owned `DD_GUI_Content` directory before removal when needed.
+To safely uninstall and reinstall the latest remote package, use `reinstallgui`; it lets the alias return, then waits three seconds between the two operations so Mudlet can finish removing the old package.

 ## Layout controls